PandaWood/Cradiator/README.markdown

 Cradiator now lives on GitHub (source code)

 Note that TeamCity, as of v7.0, now supports CCTray compatible XML - http://confluence.jetbrains.com/display/TW/REST+API+Plugin#RESTAPIPlugin-CCTray

-So the special plugin we wrote (at https://github.com/demyte/Cradiator-TeamCity-Plugin) is no longer required for Cradiator to work with TeamCity
+So the special plugin we wrote (at https://github.com/demyte/Cradiator-TeamCity-Plugin) is no longer required

 ## Contributors